uDEVOPS2020/ContextLearning/Use Case 2/Readme.md

 *Commands*:

->  You can run the "MSA_causal_model.ipynb" notebook
+>  You can run the "*MSA_causal_model.ipynb*" notebook

->  You can run the java code, once added the tetrad library to the build path): java Sem.java <path-to-file/filename>.csv
+>  You can run the java code, once added the tetrad library to the build path: *java Sem.java <path-to-file/filename>.csv*

 An example dataset file you can use is "MSA_medians_RT.csv" located in the "Use Case 2/dataset" folder, which is the same suggested in the MSA_causal_model notebook